webstylestory/figolia/README.md

         // WARNING: Without this field being corectly configured,
         // everything is re-indexed at rerun.
         lastModTime: 'modifiedAt',
-        // Firebase datasets to index in Algolia
+        // Firebase datasets to index in Algolia (examples)
         schema: {
             todoLists: {
                 // Firebase path